radial/docs/04-Put_it_Together.md

 [busyboxplus][busyboxplus] image and some other additional Dockerfile logic, you could potentially grab your configuration from an [etcd](https://github.com/coreos/etcd) service in your cluster for example.

+The last half of the `CMD` step is to unify our file permissions so that they can be accessed by other system users (deamon, nobody, www, etc.) specific to the application in our Spoke container, but only editable by root.
+This must be done in the `CMD` step because we've already exposed the `/config` directory as a volume, so it is no longer editable by `RUN` steps in our Dockerfile.

 This is the first half of the Hub-Base Dockerfile.
 And you might have noticed that there is no `ADD` yet.
 This is because this part of the Dockerfile is for